PhilipYip1988/python-tutorials/001_install/002_ubuntu_install/readme.md

 ![016_conda_base_update](./images/016_conda_base_update.PNG)

-The conda base environment will then be updated.
+The Python base environment will then be updated.

-## Creating a jupyterlab-cf conda environment
+## Creating a jupyterlab-cf Python environment
-### creating a conda environment
+### creating a Python environment
 We will now use the command:
 ```
-conda create -n jupyterlab-cf
+mamba create -n jupyterlab-cf

 ```
-to create a new conda environment to install the latest version of JupyterLab from the conda-forge community channel.
+to create a new Python environment to install the latest version of JupyterLab from the conda-forge community channel.

 ![017_create_conda_env](./images/017_create_conda_env.PNG)

-Details about the conda environment will be given:
+Details about the Python environment will be given:

 ![018_create_conda_env](./images/018_create_conda_env.PNG)